-Many students that complete this program go on to work as Transit/Railroad Police, New York Criminal Investigators and Detectives, and Correctional Treatment and Probation Office Specialists.
+Many students are completing this program work as Transit/Railroad Police, New York Criminal Investigators, Detectives, and Correctional Treatment and Probation Office Specialists.

-Through the Dyson College of Arts and Sciences at Pace University, students can earn a Bachelor of Science in Criminal Justice.
+Students can earn a Bachelor of Science in Criminal Justice through the Dyson College of Arts and Sciences at Pace University.
 Those enrolled in this program are strongly encouraged to pursue a minor in related files such as psychology or computer science.
-As part of their bachelor’s, students study subjects like terrorism, administration and leadership, criminal investigation, criminal profiling, community-based corrections and police-community relations.
+As part of their bachelor’s, students study subjects like terrorism, administration and leadership, criminal investigation, criminal profiling, community-based corrections, and police-community relations.
 Students, if accepted, can also enroll in the joint Bachelor of Science in Criminal Justice and Pace’s Juris Doctorate program (BS/JD).

 To get the most out of their experience, students are encouraged to join the school’s Criminal Justice Society.
-As a student-run group, it hosts professional meetings, lectures, and hands-on activities.
+It hosts professional meetings, lectures, and hands-on activities as a student-run group.

 St. John’s University

-Students enrolled in this program have the opportunity to study abroad in the school’s overseas campuses, located in Paris, Rome, and Italy.
+Students enrolled in this program have the opportunity to study abroad on the school’s overseas campuses, located in Paris, Rome, and Italy.

-During their second year of study, students may file an application with the NYPD Cadet Program.
+During their second year of study, students may file an application with the New York Police Department (NYPD) Cadet Program.
 This gives them access to exclusive internships other students aren’t eligible for.

 Marist College offers a Bachelor of Science in Criminal Justice.
-The program’s curriculum includes defense, prosecution, punishment, treatment and socialization of criminals.
+The program’s curriculum includes defense, prosecution, punishment, treatment, and socialization of criminals.
 To graduate, students are required to complete an internship at an allied or criminal justice agency.
-These internships are often found with the Green Haven Correctional Facility, the NYPD, and the District Attorney’s office of Duchess County.
+These internships are often found with the Green Haven Correctional Facility, the New York Police Department, and the District Attorney’s office of Duchess County.

-At Iona College, students can earn a Masters of Science in Criminal Justice.
-The program is highly customizable, allowing students to focus on areas like victims’ services, justice administration, probation & parole services, and criminology.
-In addition, as part of their Master’s degree program, students can earn a certificate in cybercrime & prevention, or forensic criminology & criminal justice.
+Students can earn a Master’s of Science in Criminal Justice at Iona College.
+The program is highly customizable, allowing students to focus on victims’ services, justice administration, probation & parole services, and criminology.
+In addition, as part of their Master’s degree program, students can earn a certificate in cybercrime & prevention or forensic criminology & criminal justice.

-Many of the students that have completed this program have gone on to work for the NYPD, Department of Justice, and the Department of Homeland Security.
+Many students who have completed this program have gone worked at the New York Police Department, the Department of Justice, and the Department of Homeland Security.

 At Adelphi University students can earn a Bachelor of Science in Criminal Justice.
-The program emphasizes hands-on learning to prepare students for careers with enforcement agencies that include the Secret Service and the F.B.I.
-Students often complete internships with the Nassau County Police Department as well as the NYPD.
+The program emphasizes hands-on learning to prepare students for careers with enforcement agencies, including the Secret Service and the F.B.I.
+Students often complete internships with the Nassau County Police Department as well as the New York Police Department.

-Before students can graduate they also have to attend at least two Institutes.
-This helps students gain insights into the problems they will face throughout their careers in criminal justice.
-Two half-day workshops must be completed by every student.
+Before students can graduate, they also have to attend at least two Institutes.
+This helps students gain insights into the problems they will face throughout their criminal justice careers.
+Every student must complete two half-day workshops.

 Niagara University offers students the chance to earn a Master of Science in Criminal Justice Administration.
 Students must follow a curriculum that includes Criminal Justice Management & Administration, Professional Ethics, System-Wide Issues in Criminal Justice, and Computers/Statistics.
 Those that would prefer can simply complete a six-credit thesis that counts towards graduation.